shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/04 SAM/03 SAM Deployments.md

 4. `sam deploy`: deploy
 5. `sam publish`: take packaged template and publish

+`codeUri` expects

+- Either a local path of lambda function
+- Or a zipped packaged S3 url

 ### Developer perspective

 After creating a SAM template as a developer, deploy it by the following process,